A comonad for Grothendieck fibrations: A colax idempotent monad for fibrations

-\begin{remark} \begin{enumerate} \item Recall that a functor $F :\ct{A} \to \ct{B}$ is a Street fibration~\cite{StreetR:fibbic} if, for every object $a$ in $\ct{A}$ and arrow $f:b \to F(a)$, there are an iso $h_a:b_a \to b$ and a cartesian arrow into $a$ over the composite $fh_a : b_a \to F(a)$.
-As in \prx\ref{cps}, Street fibrations can be characterised as pseudo-algebras for the monad \M lifted to the pseudo-fibre $\ct{Cat}/\!/\ct{B}$.
-The 2-category $\ct{Cat}/\!/\ct{B}$ has the same objects as $\ct{Cat}/\ct{B}$, 1-cells are triangles filled with a natural iso, and 2-cells are those 2-cells in $\ct{Cat}/\ct{B}$ which commute with the two natural isos.
-For the characterisation of Street fibrations, it is enough to observe that the underlying functor of \M lifts, and that unit and counit are still natural.
-The rest of the proof works the same as for \prx\ref{cps}. \item As in \prx\ref{cps}, pseudo-algebras for \M on $\ct{Cat}^2$ can be characterised as those functors $F$ such that the unit $(\Id{},\eta_F)$ has a right adjoint in $\ct{Cat}^2$.
-Let
+\begin{remarks} (a) Recall from \citep{StreetR:fibbic} that a functor $F :\ct{A} \to \ct{B}$ is a \dfn{Street fibration} if, for every object $a$ in $\ct{A}$ and arrow $f:b \to F(a)$, there are an isomorphism $h_a:b_a \to b$ and a cartesian arrow into $a$ over the composite $fh_a : b_a \to F(a)$.
+Street fibrations can be characterized as pseudo-algebras for the ``same'' monad \M of Grothendieck fibrations, but lifted to the pseudo-fibre $\ct{Cat}/\!/\ct{B}$, see \citep{StreetR:fibbic}.
+The 2-category $\ct{Cat}/\!/\ct{B}$ has the same objects as $\ct{Cat}/\ct{B}$, 1-cells are triangles filled with a natural isomorphism, and 2-cells are those 2-cells in $\ct{Cat}/\ct{B}$ which commute with the two natural isomorphisms.
+For the characterization of Street fibrations, it is enough to observe that the underlying functor of \M lifts, and that unit and counit are still natural.
+The rest of the proof works the same as for \prx\ref{cps}.